KxSystems/docs/docs/interfaces/embedpy.md

 # <i class="fab fa-python"></i> Calling Python from q (embedPy)

 The embedPy library opens [Python](https://python.org) to q programmers.
-This is achieved by loading Python into kdb+ via a C api.
+This is achieved by loading Python into kdb+ via a C shared object file.

 As a result Python variables or objects become q variables or objects and both languages can interact with them.
 Python code can be embeded within q code, and Python functions can be called as q functions acting on q data.